curioustorvald/Terrarum/work_files/GameDesign/WORLD_UNIVERSE_LORE.md

 Let's be honest: when you play the Terraria bit heavily, you create multiple world to farm resources; this is cheat and you know it, which is why, in this game, you technically can but after hard working so that it'd be less of a cheat.

+You can "invite" other persona to your world, from sharing things to multiplayer-on-your-own, but you need to issue "interspace ticket", which will be expensive of course.

 ### New World (New Universe)

 The teleporter also works as "world manager"; players can create new world or delete existing ones.
 Lore-wise, creation and deletion is regarded as linking and unlinking.